dnsimple/dnsimple-support/content/articles/integrated-dns-provider-amazon-route53.md

 - [URL](/articles/url-record)

 <note>
 [URL records](/articles/url-record) are a custom DNSimple record type and do not have an equivalent in Route 53.
-When synced from DNSimple to Route 53, a URL record will be translated into an A record that points to our [redirector](/articles/redirector).
+When synced from DNSimple to Route 53, a URL record will be represented in Route 53 as an A record that points to our [redirector](/articles/redirector).
 </note>